 For international students who have decided to pursue an undergraduate degree in computer animation, there are a number of pressing considerations to keep in mind.
 The article below highlights some of these important parts of planning a successful undergraduate degree.
-Also, the article offers an overview of a computer animation major, including a list of typical courses a student can expect.
+The article will also offer an overview of a computer animation major, including a list of typical courses a student can expect.

 International students who desire an undergraduate degree in computer animation will have to establish some criteria by which to decide between the many top-tier computer animation programs to which they will have access while studying in the United States.
 Some central points to consider when deciding where to pursue a computer animation major are: